Chinese folklore: Folktales

 The reunion of The Cowherd and the Weaver Girl.
 Artwork in the Summer Palace in Beijing.

 The main influences on Chinese folk tales have been Taoism, Confucianism and Buddhism.
-Some folktales may have arrived from Germany when Grimm brothers had contributed some materials for the folktales regard to the country life of the German dwellers since the 1840s; others have no known western counterparts, but are widespread throughout East Asia.
+Some folktales may have arrived from Germany when the Grimm brothers had contributed some materials for the folktales regarding the country life of German dwellers since the 1840s; others have no known western counterparts, but are widespread throughout East Asia.
 Chinese folktales include a vast variety of forms such as myths, legends, fables, etc. A number of collections of such tales, such as Pu Songling's Strange Stories from a Chinese Studio, now remain popular.

-Each Chinese folktale includes the representation of various objects and animals and uses symbolic messages through its characters and usually strives to convey a message that instills the reader with some sort of virtuous insight.
-These messages are vital to Chinese culture and through these folktales, they will be passed down to future generations to also learn from.
+Each Chinese folktale includes the representation of various objects and animals, and uses symbolic messages through its characters and usually strives to convey a message that instills the reader with some sort of virtuous" insight.
+These messages are vital to Chinese culture and through these folktales, they can be passed down to future generations to also learn from.